apify/apify-client-js/website/versioned_docs/version-2.9/examples/index.md

 const socialsHashtags = ['facebook', 'twitter', 'instagram'];

 // Multiple input schemas for one Actor can be persisted in tasks.
-Tasks are saved in the Apify platform and can be run multiple times. const socialsTasks = socialsHashtags.map((hashtag) => client.tasks().create({
+// Tasks are saved in the Apify platform and can be run multiple times. const socialsTasksPromises = socialsHashtags.map((hashtag) => client.tasks().create({
     actId: 'apify/instagram-hashtag-scraper',
     name: `hashtags-${hashtag}`,
     input: { hashtags: [hashtag], resultsLimit: 20 },